insidewhy/cc.gamer/README.md

     * Pushing many Spritesheets into a WebGL texture: part done
     * Shader API for sprites: part done
 * Canvas backend: to do
-* Core API: part done
 * Resource loading/caching: part done
 * Physics (using Box2D js):
     * Run physics engine in web worker: done
     * Collision detection: done
-        * Optional hibbox size/offset: done
-        * Masks to control what Entities collide with what other entities: done
     * Positioning and velocity: done
     * Gravity: done
     * Acceleration: todo
+* Entity:
+    * Masks to control what Entities it can collide with.
+    * Velocity/Position/Acceleration updating: done
+    * Spritesheet animations: done
-* Entity: part done
+    * Optional hitbox: done
+    * Collision events: todo
 * Loading Screen: to do
 * Game map: to do
 * Input: to do